zajaz-z/MindMapGPT/README.md

 Features

 - 🌐 Interactive mind map visualization of related concepts
-- 🔍 Semantic search powered by embeddings (OpenAI/HuggingFace + FAISS)
+- 🔍 Semantic search powered by embeddings (OpenAI + FAISS)
 - ✨ LLM-based summarization for human-friendly node descriptions
 - 💾 Save, export, and share mind maps
 - 🧭 Expand any node to go deeper into the topic